hande-qmc/hande/documentation/manual/input/calcs/fci.rst

     Optional.
 No default.

     If not specified, the entire Hilbert space is used.
+See :ref:`reference_table`.

 fci options
 -----------